knpuniversity/symfony4/knpu/ep3b-doctrine-relations/fixture-references.md

 php bin/console doctrine:query:sql 'SELECT * FROM comment'
 ```

 Yes!
-100 comments, and each relates to the exact same article.
+100 comments, and each is related to the exact same article.

 ## Relating to Random Articles

 So, success!
 Except that this isn't very interesting yet. *All* our comments are
-related ot the *same* one article?
+related to the *same* one article?
 Come on!
-That's lame!

 Let's spice things up by relating each comment to a random article. *And*, learn
-about why we need to implement a `DependentFixtureInterface`.
+about when we need to implement a `DependentFixtureInterface`.